AsaTyr2018/SDUnity/README.md

 - NSFW filter toggle
 - Multiple images per batch and batch repetition
 - Selectable prompt presets
+- Choice of sampler and precision
+- LoRA weight slider and tiling option
+- Denoising strength control

 ### Model Management
 - Choose from any files in `models/`